 - Dominican Republic: Taino ways of fishing, farming, building and healing live on in the countryside.

-Contributions to the Western world: smoking, cigars, tobacco, barbecues, maize, cassava, sweet potatoes, hammocks, canoes, rubber balls and probably syphilis.
+Contributions to the West: the Caribbean, smoking, cigars, tobacco, barbecues, maize, cassava, papaya, guava, sweet potatoes, hammocks, canoes, rubber balls and probably syphilis.